-Breast rejuvenation typically involves a lift, a breast implant placement or both.
+Breast rejuvenation typically involves a breast lift, a breast implant placement or both.
 As a result of changes to a woman’s body during pregnancy and/or breast feeding, the breasts tend to droop and lose volume.
 An implant, a lift or a mastopexy can restore this volume as well as the shape of your breasts before childbirth.

 Tummy rejuvenation typically involves a tummy tuck.
 During pregnancy, the stretching of the lower abdomen affects not only the skin (often resulting in stretch marks), but the muscle layers.
 No matter how many sit ups you may do after childbirth, you’re fighting a losing battle with muscles that lack the ability to recoil back into pre-baby shape.
 The surgery of a tummy tuck includes tightening the inner layers of the abdomen as well as removing the loose skin of the lower abdomen.

 The combination of these two procedures is quite powerful in restoring your shape and confidence.